FedericoGirlanda/SOS-bilinear-alternation/README.md

 # SOS-bilinear-alternation
 This repository aims to store my implementation of the SOS bilinear alternation for a torque limited simple pendulum.

+    Current state:

-Current state: the estimation is succeeding in providing me a meaningful Funnel but the verification gives me some fails, teoretically I am not expecting such fails since I am implementing an inner estimation of the RoA.
+    the estimation is succeeding in providing me a meaningful Funnel but the verification gives me some fails, teoretically I am not expecting such fails since I am implementing an inner estimation of the RoA.

+    In the "probEst_result.pdf" file you can find the result of a simulation based estimation implemented on the same plant and with the same Simulator class.
+The estimation is way more shrinked in some regions, should I be so pessimistic in my estimation?
+Does it depends on my simulation way and maybe the real behaviour is, against every prediction, better? or my result from the SOS estimation is too optimistic/wrong and I should change it somehow?

+    It is worthful to point out that the verification has been tryied with and without the taylor approximation and it seems to be very similar.
+Actually, a local approximation with, in my case, a 5th order Taylor approximation seems to lead to a very "realistic" dynamics.
+Can it be an advantage against the polynomial approximation that we need for using the SOS method in the time-varying RoA estimation?

 ## Implementation description #
 This implementation provides a time-varying estimation of the region of attraction(RoA).
 The obtained state region is called "Funnel".
 This analysis permits to observe, under a time-varying LQR stabilization, how far the state of the system can deviate from the nominal trajectory and remain stable.